 Features and Technical Specifications

 The most important thing is how to read the technical specifications.
 Think about technical specifications.
-The boat is 3.3 m long, with a carrying capacity of 700 kg, a passenger capacity of 4 people.
-It is unlikely that during amateur operation, someone will load the boat up to 700 kg.
+The boat is 3.3 m long, with a carrying capacity of 700 kg and a passenger capacity of 4 people.
+It is unlikely that someone will load the boat up to 700 kg during amateur operation.

-The wider the boat, the more room it is in the boat, making the boat more stable.
+The wider the boat, the more room it is, making the boat more stable.

 The diameter of the cylinder

 The larger the cylinder diameter, the higher the boat’s buoyancy, carrying capacity, stability and the less chance of water spilling over the side.
 The higher the bench is placed, the larger the sailing capacity of the boat, and the less the legs will become numb.
 With comparable dimensions, there will be less space in the cockpit.